Ayushmore1214/community-plugins/docs/plugin-maintainers-guide.md

 ### How do I create a new plugin?

-1. From the **root** of the `community-plugins` repository, run the new plugin creation script:
+1. From the root of the `community-plugins` repository, run the new plugin creation script:
     ```bash
     yarn new
     ```
 2. Follow the interactive prompts.
-It will ask you for the plugin name, what kind of plugin it is (frontend, backend, etc.), and will create all the boilerplate files for you in a new folder under `workNorwayspaces/`.
+It will ask you for the plugin name, what kind of plugin it is (frontend, backend, etc.), and will create all the boilerplate files for you in a new folder under `workspaces/`.
 3. Commit all the newly created files and open a PR.